 Honors Admissions Requirements & Merit Scholarships

 Students with a demonstrated record of achievement are eligible to enter the Honors Program.
 Prospective students may demonstrate achievement in a variety of ways.
-Most students who are admitted have a composite ACT score of 27 or higher (or a combined SAT score or 1250 or higher), and a high school GPA of 3.5 or higher.
+Many students who are admitted have a composite ACT score of 27 or higher (or a combined SAT score or 1210 or greater), and a high school GPA of 3.5 or higher.
 However, students without these statistical requirements may be eligible if they have exceptional records of extracurricular activity or other exceptional experiences.
 All students are encouraged to apply.

 Entering the Program